run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/automation-of-operation/configuration/register-change-automatic-actions.md

 ----------------------
-To register the change automatic actions, it's necessary to previously register the unit, requester (employee), contract linked to the employee and unit; the Change Advisory Board (group), type of change being linked to the flow about the request for change; configure the parameters 47, 279 and 280 about the change.
+To register the change automatic actions, it's necessary to previously register the unit, requester (employee), contract linked to the employee and unit; the Change Advisory Board (group) and configure the parameters 47, 279 and 280 about the change.

 Procedure
 ---------